You don’t have to be a runner or a lifter. You can be both. In fact, it’s best to be both.

-But sometimes, the question is actually: can you build muscle and lose weight at the same time?
-The answer for this is more complicated.
+But sometimes, the actual question is: can you build muscle and lose weight at the same time?
+The answer to this is more complicated.

 How can runners benefit from strength training?

-Without spending time strengthening your muscles, you’ll soon find yourself with niggles in the knees, the calves, or the glutes.
-Pain and tightness in these areas is common when clocking up the kilometres and is typically caused by weak muscles.
+Without spending time strengthening your muscles and building endurance in them, you’ll soon find yourself with niggles in the knees, the calves, or the glutes.
+Pain and tightness in these areas are common when clocking up the kilometres and is typically caused by weak muscles.

-Strength and resistance training for runners is a no brainer.
-The question isn’t ‘should you’ but is often ‘how can you’?
+Resistance training for runners is a no brainer.
+The question isn’t should you but is often how can you

 Tips for combining the two